Slope86/QIRT/README.md

 y1 = j
 ```

-This configuration file allows you to customize the notation for quantum states and the border width of LaTeX output images.
+This configuration file allows you to customize the notation for quantum states.
 Adjust these settings according to your preferences.

 ## Requirement